 Commercial Driver's License (CDL)

-Upcoming Classes are tentatively scheduled to begin March 17 and April 28, 2014.
+The Upcoming Class is tentatively scheduled to begin April 28.

 See our video for an overview of the CDL program!

 In the News: Employers Desperate to Fill Truck-Driving Jobs

 Get the credentials you need to prepare for a well-paying job in the trucking industry!
 This is an exciting field with great job opportunities.

 Through the College of DuPage Commercial Driver License (CDL) program, students can be trained and "ready to roll" with a fully endorsed CDL license in as little as six weeks.
 Learn on the road as you build confidence and gain understanding of the trucking industry and the requirements of safe truck driving.